NativeScript/plugins/packages/auto-fit-text/README.md

 # @nativescript/auto-fit-text

+## Install

 ```cli
 npm install @nativescript/auto-fit-text
 ```

-This plugin is based on the Nativescript Label implementation but with changes to adjust the font size according of the label's width
+This plugin is based on the Nativescript Label implementation but with changes to adjust the font size according to the label's width.

 ## Using AutoFitText